 As a young and hopelessly failed student, knowing that I had a second chance gave me hope and meant everything.
 That moment was one of the changing points of my life, and I still think back to that perspective today.
 It made me realise that I had the power to change everything – and I’m proud to say that I did.

 Whatever the outcomes of the results, the clock can’t be turned back – you can’t magically reverse time and suddenly change the outcome. find the courage to pick myself up and try again it not easy but it’s possible.

 I wrote the book for everyone and to intentional inspire young people because I feel many within of you will relate with my story.
 Many young people have given up hope and have given themselves over to drugs, alcohol, promiscuity and other social ills and it is my hope that this book will infuse a sense of purpose and hope and help us to better navigate through our youthful days.
 Our failures do not define us, they simply refine us.

 Many times, we think that failure is the end, when in fact, it’s an opportunity to start again.
 When you change the way you see failure, you give yourself room to grow and have a bigger vision of what your life can become.
 Yes, it may have surprise you, but you must dust yourself off begin your new path with enthusiasm and confidence.
 You still have so much life ahead of you.

 There is still so much for you to see and do.
 There are so many places you’re going to go to, so many people you’re going to meet.
 Yes, you may have failed, but you must see the opportunity in your failure.
 In my case, failing my matric became an opportunity for me to rediscover myself.
 It became an opportunity to learn how to strategies and how to learn some discipline.
 All these characteristics helped me greatly in life and believe it or not, failing my matric ended up becoming a blessing in my life.

-Did you receive your matric results?
-WhatsApp us!
+How do you feel about your matric results?